 A specific focus each week on different areas of the driving theory assessment.
 You will focus on a range of scenarios such as hazards, alertness, perception, traffic signs, rules of the road, documentation etc. The enrichment will reinforce the value and importance of why theory needs to be completed before you can take your practical exam.
 This enrichment is specifically for students who aspire to drive.

-This 5-week enrichment is led by a qualified instructor who will introduce you to some of the basic elements of first aid.
+Led by a qualified instructor you will be introduced to some of the basic elements of first aid.
 You will learn how to assess an emergency situation and administer first aid to a casualty in a variety of situations, ranging from the treatment of shock to the specific techniques of cardiopulmonary resuscitation.
-At the end of this enrichment, if successful, you will gain a nationally recognised certificate in first aid at work.
+At the end of this enrichment, if successful, you will gain a nationally recognised certificate in First Aid at Work.